 Chris is a lovely patient of mine.
-She has had type 1 diabetes for a grand total of 70 years!
-One of the most impressive things about Chris is that despite her having lived with diabetes for so many years, she remains open to managing her diabetes in new ways and, indeed, three years ago switched to insulin pump therapy.
+She has had type 1 diabetes for over 75 years!
+One of the most impressive things about Chris is that despite her having lived with diabetes for so many years, she remains open to managing her diabetes in new ways and, indeed, a few years ago switched to insulin pump therapy.
 (I can't imagine there are too many people - ah, including me - so open-minded about changing, well, pretty well anything, about therir lives after so many years.)

 Dear Dr Blumer,